Bridging Worlds: Where Science Meets Spirit

 The immersion also includes:

-• Participation in Despacho offerings with Q’ero elders in reciprocity to the land and community
+Despacho offerings in reciprocity with the land and local community

-• Somatic practices, movement, and breath to support regulation and embodiment
+Somatic practices, movement, and breath for regulation and embodiment

 Throughout this week, participants will deepen their connection with the land, refine their capacity to respond to group fields in ceremony-informed spaces, and experience in their own bodies what it is to be held, seen, and guided through expanded states.